vijay-shankaranand/tp/docs/UserGuide.md

 ## Navigating the GUI

-JobFestGo comes with a GUI (Graphical User Interface) that is designed to be intuitive and easy to use for a pleasant visual experience for our users.
+JobFestGo comes with a GUI (Graphical User Interface) that is designed to be intuitive and easy to use for a pleasant visual experience for you.
 Here's a quick rundown of what each section is for:

 ![GUI](images/GUI.png)